InamataIO/Controller/doc/websocket_api.md

 Versioned peripherals will send the PVS (Peripheral VersionS) list with the peripheral ID and version.
 The lvs is the respective version list for LACs.

+For fixed devices, the behavior ID (bid), behavior version (bv) and fixed peripherals (fps) are sent instead.
+These list the fixed ID (fid) of the peripherals and their fixed data point types (fdpts).
+The device field is a well-known controller type.

 ```
 {
   type: "reg",